-theological Given this and ecclesiastical deterioration for the past 400 years, which in many recapitulates the theological ecclesiastical deterioration of the first centuries after Christ, we can now see that Evangelicals and Catholics Together and its counterparts in other churches - the Lutheran-Romanist accord, for example logical outcomes of are abandonment of the principle of sola Scriptura.
-Thev are not sudden and inexplicable developments; they are almost predictable.
-Having realized that there is very little of any theological importance that distinguishes contemporary Protestant churches from the Romanist State-Church; having experienced the splendor of the Roman State-Church, the seductive beauty of her liturgy, cathedrals. and traditions; recognized the political clout she wields not only from her large numbers and vast wealth, but also from her status as a political institution, many contemporary Protestant leaders are urging a theological alliance with Rome.
+Given this theological and ecclesiastical deterioration for the past 400 years, which in many ways recapitulates the theological and ecclesiastical deterioration of the first centuries after Christ, we can now see that Evangelicals and Catholics Together and its counterparts in other churches - the Lutheran-Romanist accord, for example - are logical outcomes of the abandonment of the principle of sola Scriptura.
+They are not sudden and inexplicable developments; they are almost predictable.
+Having realized that there is very little of any theological importance that distinguishes contemporary Protestant churches from the Romanist State-Church; having experienced the splendor of the Roman State-Church, the seductive beauty of her cathedrals, liturgy, and traditions; having recognized the political clout she wields not only from her large numbers and vast wealth, but also from her status as a political institution, many contemporary Protestant leaders are urging a theological alliance with Rome.

 Barring an outpouring of the knowledge of God by the Holy Spirit, these trends will continue and possibly accelerate.
-After Evangelicals Catholics Together and their Lutheran, Anglican, mainline Protestant, and Charismatic counterparts issue more statements and reach more concords. congregations, perhaps entire denominations, not just individuals, will join the Roman State-Church.
+After Evangelicals and Catholics Together and their Lutheran, Anglican, mainline Protestant, and Charismatic counterparts issue more statements and reach more concords, congregations, perhaps entire denominations, not just individuals, will join the Roman State-Church.
 Of course, there will be many more individual defections to Rome: We have just seen a trickle so far.
 The Roman State-Church will bend over backwards to accommodate her prodigal children and welcome them home, yielding everything that does not infringe on her central doctrine, the Magisterium of the Roman State-Church.
 She intends to become Dominatrix of the World, just as she was Dominatrix of Europe during the Middle Ages.
 She has already ended, for all practical purposes, the Latin mass; the new Romanist service is much more like a neo-evangelical service than it was 40 years ago.
-In making such cosmetic changes, the Roman State-Church has yielded yielded nothina significant nor anything permanently, but she has gained a great deal.
+In making such cosmetic changes, the Roman State-Church has yielded nothing significant nor yielded anything permanently, but she has gained a great deal.

-I will venture to make some specific predictions: Billy Graham, the most visible leader of the neoevangelicals, will - should God spare his life endorse future pro-Romanist statements.
+I will venture to make some specific predictions: Billy Graham, the most visible leader of the neoevangelicals, will - should God spare his life - endorse future pro-Romanist statements.
 He has already offered high praise for Roman Catholics and Romanism, incorporating them into all his crusades.
 His son Franklin Graham will make further approaches to Rome, as will other Arminian evangelists and leaders.
 Some prominent leaders who we today think we can count on will either remain silent or endorse the ecumenical movement.
-The alliance between neo-evangelicals and Romanists in the Culture Wars will lead to all sorts of new joint projects and institutions.
+The alliance between neoevangelicals and Romanists in the Culture Wars will lead to all sorts of new joint projects and institutions.
 It will result in the election of our second Romanist president.
-It will result in the adoption of more programs at the state and Federal level to funnel money to Roman State-Church and neo-evangelical institutions.
+It will result in the adoption of more programs at the state and Federal level to funnel money State-Church neo-evangelical Roman and to institutions.
 The next pope will press even more energetically the ecumenical program of the Roman State-Church, meeting himself with American church leaders, not simply sending his third in command, Cardinal Edward Idris Cassidy.
 Those leaders, in turn, will be deceived by the splendor of the papacy.